Using Oracle Ksplice in Oracle Linux

 Introduction

-Oracle Ksplice provides a method of updating your Oracle Linux system (Oracle Linux 8 or later) that has the following advantages:
+Oracle Ksplice provides a method of patching your Oracle Linux system that has the following advantages:

 - Updates are non-intrusive because the process does not require reboots and system downtime.